catpylnev/JobPlacementDashboard/README.md

 #### Jump Mechanism

 The `Jump()` coroutine provides a smooth jumping experience for the player.
 It handles the upward motion, pause at the peak, and gradual descent.
-[View the code here.](#player-control)

 #### Collision Handling

 The `OnTriggerEnter2D` method manages collisions with enemies, walls (hole obstacles), and collectibles.
 It triggers actions such as losing health, collecting items, and modifying the player's speed.
-[View the code here.](#road-manager)

 ## Team Collaboration: